MatthewMarmalade/e-prelude-pages/docs/index.md

 ### Mac (OS X)/(UNIX) Instructions:
 To install EdPrelude, follow the link below to get the zip file.
 [EdPrelude Download](https://github.com/MatthewMarmalade/e-prelude/archive/main.zip)
-You should download a file named `e-prelude-master.zip`.
+You should download a file named `e-prelude-main.zip`.
 Unzip this file, and navigate a terminal to the `e-prelude-main` folder (likely within your Downloads folder).
 At the terminal, within the folder, run the command below:
 `$ sudo ./install.sh` *(This command will require root access.)*
 If it succeeded without any errors, you should be done!
 As a test, run the following command from a new terminal:
 `$ edhci`